-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional work Identified Managing risk Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making.
-Risk Management Policy and Strategy All reports to Council, Panels and Committees have to include risk management comments.
-Implementing robust and integrated risk management arrangements and ensuring that they are working effectively.
-Risk Management Policy and Strategy reviewed annually.
-Ensuring that responsibilities for managing individual risks are clearly allocated Risk Management Policy and Strategy Managing performance Monitoring service delivery effectively including planning, specification, execution and independent post implementation review.
-Service PlansPerformance indicatorsBudget MonitoringBenchmarking Making decisions based on relevant, Publication of agendas and minutes of
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional work Identified Managing risk Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making.
+Corporate Risk Register Implementing robust and integrated risk management arrangements and ensuring that they are working effectively. , , , , , , , , , , , , , , , , , , , , Ensuring that responsibilities for managing individual risks are clearly allocated Risk Management Policy and StrategyCorporate Risk Register Managing performance Monitoring service delivery effectively including planning, specification, execution and independent post implementation review.
+Performance indicators

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional work Identified clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook meetings All reports to Council, Panels and Committees have to include legal, financial and risk management comments.
-Agenda Preparation Timetables in place.
-Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (OR, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making.
-Scrutiny Function Agendas and minutes of Scrutiny Panels Scrutiny Panel Terms of Reference Forward Plan Scrutiny Annual Report Constitution - Article 18 Decision Making Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement.
-Agenda Preparation Timetable Constitution - Access To Information Procedure Rules Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (e.g. financial statements).
-Financial Regulations Procurement Standing Orders Revenue/Capital Monitoring Strategic Planning and Capital Monitoring Panel Robust internal control Aligning the risk management strategy Risk Management Policy and Strategy
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional work Identified Peer Reviews Making decisions based on relevant, clear objective analysis and advice pointing out the implications and risks inherent in the organisation's financial, social and environmental position and outlook meetings Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (OR, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making.
+Scrutiny Function Agendas and minutes of Scrutiny Panels Scrutiny Panel Terms of Reference Forward Plan Scrutiny Annual Report Constitution - Article 17 Decision Making Use of Local Government and Social Care Ombudsman (LGSCO) in Depth Focus Reports Overview Panel Emails to Scrutiny Members - Guidance, Consultations and GM Scrutiny Outputs Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement.
+Ensuring there is consistency between specification stages (such as budgets) and post implementation reporting (e.g. financial statements).
+Financial Regulations Procurement Standing Orders Revenue and Capital Monitoring Strategic Planning and Capital Monitoring Panel Statement of Accounts